justme-vivek/footer/README.md

 # footer
-This is customized footer with github link site is live at https://justme-vivek.github.io/footer/
+This is customized footer with github link.

+site is live at https://justme-vivek.github.io/footer/